NextKraftwerke/PyConfig/README.md

     print(msg)
 ```

 Your IDE will probably offer auto-completion for section names and entries within sections.
 In contrast to the usual approach with dictionaries (e.g. with `configparser`), it's very unlikely that you'll make a typing error this way.
-And even if you do, you'll be trying to get an attribute that doesn't exist and in this case the attributes of both configs and sections are determined at class declaration (instead of depending on the user's config file) and cannot be changed afterwards.
-This means that if you test your code and don't get an `AttributeError`, you can be certain you won't get an `AttributeError` in production, regardless of what your users write in their configuration files.
+And even if you do, you'll be trying to get an attribute that doesn't exist and in PyConfig the attributes of configs and sections are determined by the class declaration (they do not depend on the configuration file provided by the user at runtime).
+This means that if you test your code and don't get an `AttributeError`, you can be certain you won't get an `AttributeError` in production either, regardless of what your users write in their configuration files.

-### Load configuration on startup
+### Load the configuration on startup

 ```python
 # demo/__main__.py